runih/say.nvim/README.md

 Select the text you want to read aloud in visual mode and press `<c-t>`.
 The selected text will be passed to the `say` command, and it will be read aloud using the specified voice.

+It is possible to change the voice.
+Press `<leader>tv` to change the voice.
+You can switch between the different languages.

+*Note*: Remember to download the voices you want to use.
+You can do this by going to System Preferences > Accessibility > Speech and selecting the voice you want to download.
+Once downloaded, you can use it in the plugin.